top of page

 NRAC Droplet Logo.png

+The following statement, as prepared by the NRAC Technical and Industry Advisory Council and approved by the Board of Directors, is intended to address challenges and opportunities identified by industry members for research, demonstration, outreach, and/or education.
+Pre-proposals that address these areas will receive equal consideration.
+Areas described below are in no particular order.
 Aquaculture commodities chosen for study should have proven or have viable economic potential for commercial development in the Northeast region.
-Collaborative partnership(s) with appropriate industry sector(s) or firm(s) is highly encouraged.
-Projects that promise to produce tangible impact-driven end-products that are of direct use or value to particular aquaculture businesses or addresses key bottlenecks to aquaculture operations or marketing are preferred.
+Collaborative partnership(s) with appropriate industry sector(s), firm(s), fishing groups, or tribal groups is highly encouraged.
+Projects that promise to produce tangible end-products that are of direct use or value to aquaculture businesses or address key bottlenecks to aquaculture operations or marketing are preferred.

 • New/young businesses: issues affecting barriers to entry, assisting market or industry segment entrants